alwex/php-deploy/README.md

 ## Creating custom commands

-To add custom commands, simply add it as php classes on the folder `.php-deploy/Command`, you can duplicate the `ExampleCommand.php` to start
+To add custom commands, simply add it as php classes on the folder `.php-deploy/Command`, you can duplicate the `ExampleCommand.php` to start.
+Just add this custom command to a task like for example

+`afterTask[] = ExampleCommand`